+41 79 446 14 86 info@immofisc.ch

 MORTGAGE AND RETIREMENT

-Upon retirement, “good customers” are surprised to suddenly pass for bad payers in the eyes of their bank.
+Upon reaching retirement, some "good customers" are surprised to suddenly find themselves considered bad debtors by their bank.

-Depending on their financial situation and the degree of amortization of their mortgage, retired clients are suggested to sell their house or apartment.
+Depending on their financial situation and the degree of amortization of their mortgage, retired clients are advised to sell their house or apartment.

-If, as a rule, a mortgage loan is granted for residential real estate in the amount of 75 – 80% of the value of the object for active customers under 55 years of age.
+If, as a general rule, a mortgage loan is granted for residential real estate up to 75-80% of the value of the property for working clients under 55 years of age.

 This percentage will drop drastically to around 50% / 60% at the time of retirement!

-The rule applied as a general rule for the charges/interest ratio is that the cost of the mortgage calculated on the basis of an average rate of 6.5% must not exceed one third of the income.
+The general rule applied for the charge/interest ratio is that the cost of the mortgage calculated on the basis of an average rate of 6.5% should not exceed one third of the income.

-It is easy to understand in view of the above that a good part of Seniors risk finding themselves in very unpleasant situations in the near future, this phenomenon being further accentuated by a reduction in LPP pensions and an additional reduction for those who have used part of their LPP capital for home ownership.
+It is easy to understand from the above that a large proportion of seniors are likely to find themselves in very unpleasant situations in the near future, this phenomenon being further accentuated by a decrease in LPP pensions and an additional decrease for those who have used part of their LPP capital for access to property.

-According to the analyses, only 40% of property owners will be able to meet the criteria for bank financing when they no longer have a gainful activity , 40% will have to take saving measures and 20% will find themselves in a difficult situation. bearable.
+According to the analyses, only 40% of property owners will be able to meet the banks' financing criteria when they no longer have a gainful activity, 40% will have to take austerity measures and 20% will find themselves in a difficult situation to bear.

 Real estate strategy for retirement

-The mortgage is not necessarily a charge.
-The mortgage loan is an investment alternative that can reassure in this period of negative interest rates.
+A mortgage isn't necessarily a burden.
+A mortgage loan can be an investment alternative that offers reassurance in this period of negative interest rates.

-This opportunity is possible, but has a tax cost, especially since our tax system for private rental values does not help matters and it is more or less heavily felt depending on the Canton.
+This opportunity is possible, but it comes at a tax cost, especially since our tax system for private rental values does not help matters and it is felt more or less heavily depending on the Canton.

 2 – Saving in the third pillar and/or possible redemption in LPP?

-In this way we save taxes and we will have more money at retirement in order to adapt housing or reduce mortgages.
+In this way you save on taxes and will have more money available in retirement to adapt your home or reduce your mortgage.

-No longer possible to save for retirement, what measures can be considered?
+Saving for retirement is no longer possible; what measures can be considered?

-1. Passing on your house to the children while retaining a right of habitation or usufruct.
+1. Passing on one's house to children while retaining a right of habitation or usufruct.

-That the children (if their income is sufficient) are joint and several co-debtors for the mortgage loan.
+That the children (if their income is sufficient) become joint and several debtors for the mortgage loan.

-• and if the collateral rate allows it, create a “bank rent ”.
-The mortgage is increased, part of this credit can be used to immediately pay the interest of the next 10 to 15 years on the basis of a fixed rate and the rest to improve its income.
-Banks are rather hesitant on the subject.
+• And if the loan-to-value ratio allows, you can create a "bank annuity ."
+The mortgage is increased, and part of this credit can be used to immediately cover the interest payments for the next 10 to 15 years at a fixed rate, with the remainder used to supplement your income.
+Banks are rather hesitant about this.

-• As a long-term solution , and if the collateral rate allows it, create a life annuity “life annuity, with or without reimbursement ”.
-The mortgage is increased, the credit is used to finance an immediate life annuity which allows the cost/interest ratio to be reduced and income to be improved.
-The annuity is pledged to the pledgee.
-It is clear that this solution will reduce the capital to be passed on to the heirs.
+• As a long-term solution, and if the loan-to-value ratio allows, a life annuity can be established—a "life annuity, with or without repayment ."
+The mortgage is increased, and the loan is used to finance an immediate life annuity, thus balancing the loan-to-interest ratio and improving income.
+The annuity is pledged to the lender.
+Clearly, this solution will reduce the capital to be passed on to heirs.

 • The principle is simple: people of a certain age or retired sell their house at a price below market value.

-• In exchange, he lives there until their death without paying rent and, sometimes, even receiving an additional pension.
+• In exchange, he lives there until their death without paying rent and, sometimes, even receiving a supplementary annuity.

-• He also receives capital at the conclusion (the bouquet) allowing immediate liquidity.
+• He also receives a lump sum upon conclusion (the initial payment) allowing for immediate liquidity.

-• The potential buyer will, therefore, consider the possible gain, i.e. the market value of the property minus the capital required at the time of the sale (the bouquet).
-But also, and this is the most delicate, the amount of the possible annuity to be multiplied by the number of months until the potential death of the seller.
+• The potential buyer will therefore consider the possible profit, which is the market value of the property minus the initial deposit (the down payment).
+But also, and this is the most delicate aspect, the amount of any potential annuity, multiplied by the number of months until the seller's potential death.

 In summary:

-For future Seniors (of which we are all part) who are already owners, it is necessary to anticipate, analyze and implement exit strategies as quickly as possible.
+For future seniors (of which we are all a part) who are already homeowners, it is necessary to anticipate, analyze and implement exit strategies as soon as possible.

-By remaining at your disposal to discuss it.
+I remain at your disposal to discuss this further.